padogrid/bundle-hazelcast-4n5-cluster-session-wan/README.md

 ...
 ```

-:exclamation: *If you make any changes to the configuration files, then you must restart the cluster for the changes to take effect.*
+❗️ *If you make any changes to the configuration files, then you must restart the cluster for the changes to take effect.*

 Open Management Center in two separate browsers.
 The first one to monitor **wan1** and the second one to monitor **wan2**.
 We will be monitoring both clusters as we carry out test cases.